tsanikgr/whist/README.md

     - **Builder**

        A variation of the builder pattern is used for the circular reveal animations. `Animators` provide an `AnimatorConfig` object, which can be modified to customise the animation.
 However, `AnimatorConfig` objects are not builders _per se_, since they are members of `Animators` instead of handling their creation.
-Nevetherless, they separate the representation of `Animators` from their creation.
+Nevertheless, they separate the representation of `Animators` from their creation.

     - **Prototype**